Scroll Down

 There are some easy ways to save energy and money – like a sensor switch to regulate the flow of compressed air, which Renegade uses to dry cans and bottles before they go into final pack.
 It turns off the air when it’s not needed.
 “It means you’re not burning electricity maintaining a flow of compressed air,” Martin says.

-At Stewart Brewing, they’ve invested in carbon capture, which will allow them to become self-sufficient and mean they won’t need to have it transported from elsewhere.
+At Stewart Brewing, they’ve invested in carbon capture, which will enable them to become self-sufficient, eliminating the need to transport it from elsewhere.
 “It’s not rocket science – they’ve been doing it for years in larger breweries – but breweries of our size have never been able to do it effectively and cost-efficiently before,” says Steve.

 Stewart Brewing Solar Panels